Future of Search, SEO, Jagger & Google Analytics

 The Future of Search & SEO

-To date, ExactSeek is the only search engine which uses visitor stats as criteria for its rankings.
-But Google isn’t far behind.
-We all know that Google specializes in taking a good idea and implementing and adapting it brilliantly.
-This is exactly what we’ll see in this case.
-By combining link popularity and user popularity statistics, Google will be the only major search engine to consider both what other sites think of your website and what your visitors think of your website.
-And because they have the most advanced algorithms for assessing link popularity, and will soon have access to the farthest reaching, most accurate web stats to assess user popularity, its competitors will be a long time catching up.
+Google is the only major search engine that considers both what other sites think of your website and what your visitors think of it.
+Because it has the most advanced algorithms for assessing link popularity and will soon have access to the most far-reaching and accurate web statistics to determine user popularity, its competitors will be catching up for a long time.

 So if that’s the future of search, what’s the future of SEO?
 The future of SEO is undoubtedly one where: